Skip To Content

 No. Class Counsel will answer any questions the Court may have.
 You may attend at your own expense if you wish.
 If you send an objection, you do not have to come to the hearing to talk about it.
 As long as you mailed or filed your written objection on time, the Court will consider it.
 You may also pay your own lawyer to attend, but it is not necessary.

 You may ask the Court for permission to speak at the Final Approval Hearing.
-To do so, you must include a statement in your written objection (see Question "How do I tell the Court if I don’t like the Settlement?") that you intend to appear at the hearing.
+To do so, you must include a statement in your written objection (see Question 20) that you intend to appear at the hearing.
 Be sure to include your name, address, and signature as well.
 You cannot speak at the hearing if you opt out or exclude yourself from the Settlement Class.

 IF I DO NOTHING